odoo/owl/docs/playground/samples/tutorials/getting_started/4/readme.md

 ## Bonus Exercises

 - Add visual styling: display "Valid" in green and "Invalid" in red.
-- Add a "Submit" button that is disabled when the form is invalid.
+- Add a "Submit" button that is disabled when the form is invalid (use `t-att-disabled`).